 Product feature Weatherproof

-Lifestyle benefit Patient works/lives in a wet environ of fresh water from all angles, permi conditions/weather/humidity.
+Lifestyle benefit Patient works/lives in a wet environment: Pro-Flex Pivot can withstand splashing of fresh water from all angles, permitting the user to utilise it in a wider range of conditions/weather/humidity.

 Reference IFU

-Product feature 27° Ankle Range of Motion - Improv Lifestyle benefit Pro-Flex Pivot provided a 52% increa 54% increase during uphill.
-User can traverse comfortably on slo Reference Heitzmann, D. W. W. et al. Bene individuals with a trans-tibial an 64, 174-180 (2018).
-Childers, W. L. & Takahashi, K. Z body mechanics during walking ment: Pro-Flex Pivot can withstand splashing itting the user to utilise it in a wider range of ved ROM on Inclines/Declines ease in ankle range of motion during downhill walking and opes and stairs.
+Product feature 27° Ankle Range of Motion - Improved ROM on Inclines/Declines Lifestyle benefit Pro-Flex Pivot provided a 52% increase in ankle range of motion during downhill walking and 54% increase during uphill.
+User can traverse comfortably on slopes and stairs.
+Reference 23.
+Heitzmann, D. W. W. et al. Benefits of an increased prosthetic ankle range of motion for individuals with a trans-tibial amputation walking with a new prosthetic foot.
+Gait Posture 64, 174-180 (2018).
+24. Childers, W. L. & Takahashi, K. Z. Increasing prosthetic foot energy return affects whole-body mechanics during walking on level ground and slopes.
+Sci Rep 8, 5354 (2018).

-Product feature Multi-Articulating Technology Lifestyle benefit Dorsiflexion range enables the user the process of standing up, increasi efits of an increased prosthetic ankle range of motion for nputation walking with a new prosthetic foot.
-Gait Posture r to transfer load through the foot when exiting a chair, easing ing symmetry and reducing the load on the sound side.
+Product feature Multi-Articulating Technology Lifestyle benefit Dorsiflexion range enables the user to transfer load through the foot when exiting a chair, easing the process of standing up, increasing symmetry and reducing the load on the sound side.